aamir-067/mini-projects-in-react/README.md

+# About

-## About
+## React.js Projects

-its a simple password generator created with react.js and tailwindCSS. you can change do modification and send PRs.
+1. its a simple password generator created with react.js and tailwindCSS.

+2. This is a currency convertor which is not hard coated value but it will be fetched from the api.s

+### ` PRs are Welcome.`

 ## Available Scripts